The Palace of Aigai

-The Palace of Aigai (Aegae), built by King Philip II of Macedonia, the father of Alexander the Great, and where Alexander was crowned king in 336 B.C. after the assassination of his father, has reopened after a 16-year major restoration.
+The Palace of Aigai (Aegae), built by King Philip II of Macedonia, the father of Alexander the Great, and where Alexander was crowned king in 336 B.C. after the assassination of his father, reopened in 2025 after a 16-year-long major restoration.

 The palace, located 72 km west of Greece’s northern port city of Thessaloniki, is one of the most important monuments in classical antiquity.